ncoghlan/misc/notes/python3/questions_and_answers.rst

 it.
-Not only were the WSGI update discussions long and drawn out (and as draining as any standards setting exercise), resulting in a compromise solution that at least works but isn't simple to deal with, but they're also the most directly affected by the core development team's wariness of inadvertently reintroducing the Python 2 text model into Python 3, since so many web related protocols are deliberately designed to be ASCII compatible.
-However, even in the face of these issues, the major modern Python web frameworks, libraries and database interfaces *do* support Python 3, and the anticipated binary interpolation support in Python 3.5 will be aimed at carving out a subset of the binary interpolation functionality in Python 2 that is considered consistent with the Python 3 text model.
-The adoption of ``asyncio`` as *the* standard framework for asynchronous IO may also help the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support) - Victor Stinner's backport to Python 2 of the core callback based APIs may help with that, even though the coroutine interface is different.
+Not only were the WSGI update discussions long and drawn out (and as draining as any standards setting exercise), resulting in a compromise solution that at least works but isn't simple to deal with, but they're also the most directly affected by the additional challenges faced when working directly with binary data in Python 3.
+However, even in the face of these issues, the major modern Python web frameworks, libraries and database interfaces *do* support Python 3, and the planned binary interpolation support in Python 3.5 addressed some of the key concerns raised by the developers of the Twisted networking library.
+The adoption of ``asyncio`` as *the* standard framework for asynchronous IO may also help the web development community resolve a long standing issue with a lack of a standard way for web servers and web frameworks to communicate regarding long lived client connections (such as those needed for WebSockets support)
+- Victor Stinner's backport to Python 2 of the core callback based APIs may help with that, even though the coroutine interface is different.

 In the web space, I believe the main thing to watch is the availability of Python 3 support for hosted application development.
 To take the three PaaS